rerobots/docs/pages/intro.md

 This term is more concisely written as *workspace deployment* or *wdeployment*.

 An **instance** of a workspace corresponds to usage of a deployment by a user.
-Ideally, each instance of a deployment is identical modulo changes of user-defined parameters where available, but practically there may be small differences.
+Ideally, each instance of a deployment is identical except for changes of user-defined parameters where available.
+Practically, there may be small differences.

 ## Instances